Charles Lynam: Archaeology

 His early work was done in Staffordshire church history, much of which remained in manuscript, and for which he visited every church in the county to make recordings with brass rubbings and also notes of inscriptions that might be worn away by time.

 From this early work he moved on to become an archaeologist, interpreting the ground plans of Croxden Abbey near Uttoxeter, and of Hulton Abbey near Stoke-on-Trent.
 His first published paper was on Croxden in 1868 and thereafter he continued to write for archaeological journals, and was elected a Fellow of the Society of Antiquaries of London in 1895.

 In 1865 he joined the North Staffordshire Field Club; he wrote many articles for the club, and was elected their President in 1874 and 1894.
 The Club, in their annual Proceedings of 1892, also noted his tireless but more informal work in preventing damage to the remaining antiquities of the district:

 "Camps" here meant the ancient earthworks such as Iron Age hillforts and Roman stations.
 His knowledge of these was encapsulated in his chapter on ancient "Earthworks", written for the Victoria History of the County of Stafford.

+In 1894, he was awarded the club's Garner Medal "for his papers and memoirs on the Archeology of Staffordshire".

 He also saw the usefulness of communicating with the public on such matters, and in 1921 the Field Club noted of him that:

 Even in his very old age, he continued to publish valuable new scholarly work in archaeology, such as his monograph Croxden Abbey (1911) which he produced when he was 82 years of age.
 At about this time he also supervised the ancient Roman excavations at Wall.